sei-curiosity/hw-week08day01-react-state/README.md

  ```
  7. The above gets returned and rendered to the dom.
 Create an event named toggleButton to change the state and render it in the DOM.

+ 8. Each time the button is clicked it should change the state and set onOrOff to On or Off.

  Display:

  # ![](https://i.imgur.com/U9Ap57t.png)